toddbadams/code-challenges/time-to-text/README.md

 Given a time of day, convert it to human-readable text.

 ### Console application
 Write a command-line program that returns the current time as human-readable text.
+Use the following test cases to validate the code.

 | Numeric Time | Text |
 |--------------|------|